 However, the path to the painting I do now was long and winding.
 It took me almost 30 years.
 It started with fighting the system, the experience of Poland recovering freedom, understanding, self-awareness and acceptance of individuality in 1989.
 The bumpy road I traveled led through years of personal struggle for survival.
 Imagination gave me pictures that contained everything that I was, what I experienced, what I was and am a witness of.
 All of this is alive and visible in my paintings.
 The heroes are almost always made up of pieces, they break, burst, shatter, they have mechanical parts, which is an allegory of my personal struggles.
 They grow out of the memory of past generations, they are an echo of deep emotions.

-The world they appear in is never consistent, lasting or predictable.
+The world that I show is never consistent, lasting or predictable.
 It is a world of chaos, where the heroes are struggling with the changing reality, sometimes brushing up against the hopelessness of fate.
-The paintings that I create tell the story of a certain society, the stories of people...
+The paintings that I create tell the story of a certain, real society, the stories of people...
 My experiences are just one example.
-After all, there are places in the world under other governments, surrounded by wars, where people dream only of survival.
+After all, there are places in the world under other governments, surrounded by wars, where only love and hope help people survive. .

 I include all these complicated feelings, experiences and thoughts in my paintings.
 Because of the difficult message and demanding content, I enclose them in the realistic shapes of oil painting.
 My work is a tribute to our experience and sacrifices.
 Thanks to them, we have a chance to be stronger, more sensitive, we learn how to be better people.